LunarVim/LunarVim/docs/languages/README.md

 ### Automatic server installation

-By default, most supported language servers ^[Only TSServer is configured by default for JS-family languages] will get automatically installed once you open the supported file-type, e.g, opening a Python file for the first time will install `Pyright` and configure it automatically for you.
+By default, most supported language servers [^1] will get automatically installed once you open the supported file-type, e.g, opening a Python file for the first time will install `Pyright` and configure it automatically for you.

 - configuration option